MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 + Manage R package dependencies as well as package versions.
 + Schedule timely updates to R packages.

-This option does require the back-end machines have access to the Internet to install the packages.
+This option does require the  machines hosting the compute node have access to the Internet to install the packages.

 **To use a master script to install packages:**